johnfedoruk/bangular/aio/content/guide/glossary.md

 Applications written in ES2017, ES2016, ES2015, or one of their dialects must be [transpiled](guide/glossary#transpile) to ES5 JavaScript.

-Angular developers can write in ES5 directly.
+Bangular developers can write in ES5 directly.

 ## ES2015